Godot Tips and Best Practice

 Even though I mostly follow the rule “write dirty and write fast” I also think, that you should keep some things in mind, when you code in Godot Engine.
 Those Godot tips and tricks will help you with coding.

 The only thing you have to do is to connect your in-game texts to your spreadsheet, rather than hard-code every line of dialogue or UI element into the script.
-Check out this post on localisation, to learn more about how to do that.
+Check out this post on localization, to learn more about how to do that.

 Use comments in your code